Cadence Morello couldn’t believe her luck

 Weingartner remained silent.

 “Well, that’s alright,” Cvetka amended after a stretch of silence.
 “This is all very confidential anyways.
 These individuals are capable of both upholding and disrupting the peace in Signum in an instant.”

 If it was so confidential, Cadence wondered why in saint’s name Cvetka was just telling it like it was nothing?
 And ‘disturbing the peace of Signum’?
 Cadence wished she had that much power.

 Cvetka flipped to the next page.
 Clipped to a type-set paper were three grayscale photos.
 Yulia Kriska, posing beside the departed Alexei Drei.
 Colonel Fritz von Spiel, puffing a cigar and surrounded by uniformed Capricornians.
 And finally an unsmiling Kovich, wearing a white shirt and holding a metal sign stamped with an identification number.

 “Some of you are familiar with these three individuals.”
-Cvetka looked up, meeting first Knovak’s gaze, then Sigurd’s, and finally Cadence’s.
+Cvetka looked up, meeting first Knovak’s gaze, then Sigrid’s, and finally Cadence’s.
 “These people were True Conductors….
-You knew of Fritz, right, Lieutenant Waltz?”
+You knew of Fritz, right, First Lieutenant Waltz?”

 Cvetka stared up at her, chuckled, and reached to turn the page again.
 “You surprise me with your forwardness.
 I was told that while you’re strict with your subordinates, you’re very… respectful to superiors.”

 Cadence felt like she was being played with but replied evenly, “You aren’t my superior, Miss Akulova.”

 Cvetka flushed.
 “Pardon me.
 I’m still new at this, so I’m trying to get my bearings.
 Sorry if I’ve overstepped my boundaries… But for your questions—well, is it strange that I get the feeling that you’re not really expecting an answer for it?”